mit-ccc/twclient/README.rst

 You'll also need to set up your Twitter API credentials.
-[1]_ As with the database setup, doing this stores the credentials in a config file (the same config file) for ease of use.
+[1]_ As with the database setup, doing this stores the credentials in a config file (the same config file as for database info) for ease of use.
 Only two sets of credentials are shown, but you can add as many as you want.

 Here's an example of adding two API keys: